orb-lang/pylon/doc/md/load.md

       : args(1)

 helm_c
+   : option "-M --macro"
+     : description ( "Macro-record a session of the given name. "
+                  ..
+"Results of all lines will be accepted as correct." )

+helm_c
    : option "-n --new-session"
       : description "Begin a new, named session."
       : args(1)

 local export_c = brParse
                     : command "export"